CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 #### DER.4.A5 Development of a suitable organizational structure for emergency management [Institutional Management] (CIA)

 The roles for emergency management should be set appropriately to the circumstances of the institution.
-This SHOULD be documented in writing with the roles, duties and responsibilities of the roles.
+This SHOULD be documented in writing with the tasks, duties and responsibilities of the roles.
 It SHOULD be named Qualified Personnel for all roles in Emergency Management.
 The organizational structure in emergency management SHOULD regularly be checked to determine whether it is practicable, effective and efficient.

 #### DER.4.A6 Provision of adequate resources for emergency management [Institutional Management] (CIA)

-The financial, technical and human resources for the intended goals of the emergency management SHOULD be appropriate.
+The financial, technical and human resources for the intended goals of emergency management SHOULD be appropriate.
 The emergency officer or emergency management team SHOULD have enough time for emergency management tasks.

 #### DER.4.A7 Creation of an emergency concept [institutional management] (CIA)

 All critical business processes and resources SHOULD be identified (for example, with a Business Impact Analysis (BIA)).
 It SHOULD identify the most relevant, relevant risks to critical business processes and resources.
 For each identified risk SHOULD decide which risk strategies should be used for risk treatment.
 Continuity strategies should be developed that enable a recovery and recovery of critical business processes in the required time.
 An emergency concept SHOULD be created.
 Emergency plans and measures SHOULD be developed and implemented to enable effective emergency response and rapid resumption of critical business processes.
-In the emergency concept, information security SHOULD be considered and appropriate security concepts for emergency solutions developed.
+In the emergency concept SHOULD information security be considered and appropriate security concepts for emergency solutions developed.

 #### DER.4.A8 Integration of Employees in the Emergency Management Process [Supervisors, Head of Human Resources] (CIA)